Monarchy of the Netherlands: Formation of the government

 Though the powers of the monarch of the Netherlands are limited, he or she does not have a ceremonial role.
 The monarch has a role relating to the formation of a new government after parliamentary elections.
-This power is not directed in the constitution.
+This power is not directed by the constitution.

 After the parliamentary election, there follows a period of time in which the leaders of the political parties in parliament seek to form a coalition of parties that can command a majority of the newly elected parliament.
-The current nationwide party-list system, combined with a low threshold for getting a seat (two-thirds of one percent of the vote), makes it all but impossible for one party to win an outright majority.
+The current nationwide party-list system, combined with a low threshold for getting a seat (two-thirds of one per cent of the vote), makes it all but impossible for one party to win an outright majority.
 Thus, the bargaining required to put together a governing coalition is as important as the election itself.

 This process of negotiations, which can last anywhere from two to four months (more on occasion), is coordinated in the initial stages by one or more informateurs, whose duty it is to investigate and report upon viable coalitions.
-After a likely combination is found, a formateur is appointed to conduct the formal coalition negotiations and form a new Council of Ministers (of which the formateur himself usually becomes the Prime Minister).
+After a likely combination is found, a formateur is appointed to conduct the formal coalition negotiations and form a new council of ministers (of which the formateur himself usually becomes the prime minister).
 If the negotiations fail, the cycle starts over.
 The informateurs and formateur in question are all appointed to this task by the monarch.
 The monarch makes his own decision in this, based on advice from the leaders of the different parties in parliament, as well as other important figures (the speakers of the new parliament and the senate are among them).

 There is usually some popular discussion in the Netherlands around the time of these negotiations about whether the authority of the monarch in this matter should not be limited and whether or not the newly elected parliament should not make the appointments that the monarch makes.
-These discussions usually turn (to varying degrees) on the argument that a decision by a monarch is undemocratic and there is no parliamentary oversight over the decision and the monarch might make use of this to push for a government of his or her liking.
+These discussions usually turn (to varying degrees) on the argument that a decision by a monarch is undemocratic and there is no parliamentary oversight over the decision, and the monarch might make use of this to push for a government of his or her liking.